Why do most persons go into psychotherapy? Well, there

 from psychological

-pain, a person will
+pain, people will seek

-seek out psychotherapy.
+out psychotherapy.
 Through healthy and

 honest interactions